awaisiftikhar90/LoginAPP/README.md

 # LoginAPP

 Simple Login App in Android Studio ;
-In this code, you will learn how to design simple login page for our application
+In this code, you will learn how to design simple login page for our application and trying to implement login through google APP.

 #MainActivity